nkolban/duktape-esp32/docs/installation.md

 5. `git clone --recursive https://github.com/espressif/esp-idf.git`
 6. `export IDF_PATH=$(pwd)/esp-idf`
 7. `./install_binaries.sh`
-8. connect screen or other terminal emulator. (eg. `screen /dev/ttyUSB0 115200`).
+8. Connect `screen` or other terminal emulator to your ESP32. (eg. `screen /dev/ttyUSB0 115200`).
-9. Reboot
+9. Reboot.
-10. Connect to network "esp32-duktape"
+10. Connect to network "esp32-duktape".
 11. Open [http://192.168.4.1](http://192.168.4.1)
-12. Supply parameters and hit submit
+12. Supply parameters and hit submit.
+Your ESP32 will save the settings and reboot after a few seconds.
-13. Check that start is clean
+13. Check that start is clean by looking at the log.
-14. Open browser to your IP address at port 8000 and /web/ide.html eg. [http://192.168.1.99:8000/web/ide.html](http://192.168.1.99:8000/web/ide.html)
+14. Open browser to your IP address at port 8000 and /web/ide.html. eg. [http://192.168.1.99:8000/web/ide.html](http://192.168.1.99:8000/web/ide.html)